København (ship)

-København was a Danish, British-built five-masted barque used as a naval training vessel until its disappearance after December 22, 1928.
+København (Copenhagen) was a Danish owned, British-built five-masted barque used as a naval training vessel until its disappearance after 22 December 1928.
 Built for the Danish East Asiatic Company in 1921, it was the world's largest sailing ship at the time, and primarily served for sail training of young cadets.

-The København was last heard from on December 21, 1928, while en route from Buenos Aires to Australia.
+The København was last heard from on 21 December 1928, while en route from Buenos Aires to Australia.
 When it became clear the ship was missing, a lengthy search ensued, but neither København nor anyone who had been aboard her on her final voyage was ever found.
 Despite both the extensive search and much speculation about the vessel's fate, København remains missing and what happened to her crew and cadets remains a mystery.

 Description

 The København was built by the firm of Ramage & Ferguson at Leith in Scotland (hull number 256).
 It was commissioned by the Danish East Asiatic Company as a sail training ship.
 Their original commission of January 1914 was well underway at the onset of the First World War when the British Admiralty commandeered the first commission as an oil fuel tender.
 The East Asiatic Company had to then recommission their training ship and this second commission began in 1918 and was completed in 1921.
 The second commission included for a four-cylinder diesel engine by Burmeister & Wain capable of propelling the ship at 6 knots.
 The propellers were fitted with reversible blades (controlled from within) to ease the reversing of the ship.
 She was classified by Lloyd's of London as Class 100 A1, the highest classification of the age.